intchrkl/catchup-ios/README.md

 **CatchUp** is a social iOS app designed to help friends stay connected through thoughtful daily prompts.
 Instead of endless scrolling, CatchUp encourages lightweight, intentional check-ins that turn into meaningful conversations over time.

-Users answer short daily questions, view friends’ responses in a fast, vertical feed, and engage through reactions and comments.
-Streaks and smart notifications promote consistency without pressure.
+Users answer short daily questions, view friends’ responses in a vertical feed, and engage through reactions and comments.
+Streaks and smart notifications add a gamification element.

 ---